Many or all companies we feature compensate us. Compensation and editorial

 What to Do If You Were Denied Student Loans

 If you were denied a student loan, you still have options.
-This guide will show you some of the steps you can take when your loan application is denied.
+This guide will show you some steps to take when your loan application is denied.

-What to do if you’re denied a federal student loan
+What to do if denied federal student loans

-Federal student loans might be the first place you look for financial aid for school since they offer low fixed interest rates and flexible repayment options.
-Federal student loan approval isn’t always guaranteed, however.
+Federal student loans should be your first option since they offer low fixed interest rates and flexible repayment options.

-If you’ve applied for federal student loans and have been denied, it’s important to understand the reason for denial.
-That can help you to determine what steps to take next and whether it may be possible to become eligible for federal aid.
+If you’ve been denied federal student loans, it’s essential to understand why you were declined.
+This can help you determine what steps to take next and whether becoming eligible for federal aid may be possible.

 Why you may have been denied a federal student loan